strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 Tiered storage might also improve the running costs of your cluster, because in many situations, the remote storage tier will be significantly cheaper than the local storage tier.
 But this depends on your Kafka usage and workload.
 The remote storage tier often uses completely different pricing schemas.
-For example, with Amazon AWS S3, price is calculated based on the amount of data stored and the number of API calls made.
+For example, with Amazon S3, price is calculated based on the amount of data stored and the number of API calls made.
 So while object storage is often cheaper compared to block storage, there might be some situations when tiered storage ends up being more expensive than the local storage tier.

 Performance is also another factor.